Reconstructing equation of state of dark energy with principal component analysis: Acknowledgments

-\acknowledgments We thank Ying-Jie Peng and Hao-Ran Yu for helpful comments and discussions.
-This work was supported by the Ministry of Science and Technology National Basic Science program (Project No. 973) under Grant No. 2012CB821804, the National Science Foundation of China (Grants No. 11173006), and the Fundamental Research Funds for the Central Universities.
+We thank Ying-Jie Peng for helpful comments and discussions.
+This work was supported by the National Science Foundation of China (Grants No. 11573006, 11528306), the National Key R\&D Program of China (2017YFA0402600), the Natural Science Foundation of Shandong Province, China(Grant NO.ZR2019MA059), the Fundamental Research Funds for the Central Universities and the Special Program for Applied Research on Super Computation of the NSFC-Guangdong Joint Fund (the second phase).